Selective Mutism: Why Certain Words are Trickier (hello / goodbye / please / thank you / sorry)

 Even if they are able to talk to a specific person, they may still freeze when bumping into a person in the street and are unable to say "hello".
 Or if they are given a gift, they are unable to say "thank you".

-In this article I am going to explain why these specific words are particularly tricky for children with selective mutism to say.
+In this article I will explain why these specific words are particularly tricky for children with selective mutism to say.

 1. They are pressure words